CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

 .. [#mle] We recall that, conditional on some error term distribution, maximum likelihood estimation (MLE) consists in estimating parameters such as they maximize the probability that the posited statistical model indeed predicts the value of outcome variables.
 This probability is expressed as a likelihood function, which is log-linearized in practice for optimization purposes, hence our focus on log-likelihoods.
 Note that, contrary to MLE, OLS does not require any assumption on the error term distribution (but may be less efficient or misspecified in some cases).

-.. [#heterog] We could also adopt simpler Cobb-Douglas preferences, and calibrate the parameters separately for each income group, as in :cite:t`review`.
+.. [#heterog] We could also adopt simpler Cobb-Douglas preferences, and calibrate the parameters separately for each income group, as in :cite:t:`review`.
 The problem with such approach is that it is not properly micro-founded: we assume that different households have different income elasticities where, in fact, they just differ in income levels.
 The Stone-Geary specification allows to recover the observed heterogeneous expenditure shares with a single elasticity parameter, by considering housing as a necessity good.
 It is not only of theoretical, but also practical importance: the expenditure shares will be allowed to adapt continuously with income levels, not just across discrete income groups.
 More generally, adding heterogeneity dimensions increases the risk of overfitting the model, threatening its external validity for counterfactuals.
 In fact, we could also heterogenize the gravity parameter :math:`\lambda` and the amenity score :math:`A(x)` with respect to income groups, as we expect them to have different mobilities and tastes: we only recommend doing so with a strong theoretical and empirical ground.

 .. [#ces] Note that the Cobb-Douglas specification used for the housing production function is also a particular case of a more general CES function with an elasticity of substitution equal to 1.
-The difference with Stone-Geary preferences is that, whereas :cite:t`combes` do not reject a unit elasticity of substitution for housing production, :cite:t:`finlay` do so for preferences.
+The difference with Stone-Geary preferences is that, whereas :cite:t:`combes` do not reject a unit elasticity of substitution for housing production, :cite:t:`finlay` do so for preferences.
 This is the reason why we are more confident with our structural estimation of housing production elasticities than utility function elasticities.

 .. [#mle_ols] We could alternatively run a MLE (instead of OLS estimation) and directly store the associated maximum log-likelihood, but this is equivalent for normally distributed error terms of mean zero.